meteor/guide/content/using-npm-packages.md

 meteor npm install --save moment
 ```

-This will both update your `package.json` with information about the dependency and download the package into your app's local `node_modules/` directory.
-Typically, you don't check the `node_modules/` directory into source control and your teammates run `meteor npm install` to get up to date when dependencies change:
+This will both update your `package.json` with information about the dependency and download the package into your app's local `node_modules` directory.
+Typically, you don't check the `node_modules` directory into source control and your teammates run `meteor npm install` to get up to date when dependencies change:

 ```bash
 meteor npm install